 This soldering iron also performed really well soldering small components to a PCB I was working on, including SMD resistors.

 Finally, I’ve also tested tinning some AC wires and I’m really happy with the result.

 In my opinion this soldering iron performs better than my old soldering station (that costed about $120).

 TS80 Soldering Iron – The TS100 Successor

-The successor of the TS100 soldering iron is already available for pre-order and we can’t wait to get one to review: the TS80 soldering iron.
+The successor of the TS100 soldering iron is already available and we can’t wait to get one to review: the TS80 soldering iron.
 It is similar to the TS100 but with newer features and some improvements.
-The TS80 is an USB soldering iron and you can power it using a regular power bank.
+The TS80 is an USB soldering iron and you can power it using a power bank.
 Replacing the tips is even easier as it uses a 3.5 mm plug (similar to the audio jack).
-At the time of this review the TS80 is available for pre-order at Banggood.

 In summary, I’m very surprised with the TS100 soldering iron and in my opinion it’s really worth the money.
 It is lightweight, heats up really fast, and performs really well.
 Additionally it is very small, so it will not occupy much space on your workbench.
 You can easily carry it around in your pocket to perform some soldering jobs on the field.